-It's tailor-made for anyone who wants catch-up and on-demand TV, but doesn't want to pay the higher prices that some rival providers charge.
+It's tailor-made for anyone who wants basic Freeview, catch-up and on-demand TV but doesn't want to pay the higher prices that some rival providers charge.

-TalkTalk TV offers its own, bespoke streaming services, such as PictureBox for movies.
-But it also allows customers to sign up for premium channels from other providers, such as Sky Sports.
+TalkTalk TV offers its own, bespoke streaming services, such as PictureBox and kids offerings.
+But it also allows customers to sign up for premium channels from other providers, such as Sky Sports and Sky Cinema.

 That means you can have your TV package your way and spend as much or as little as you like.

-Below, we'll talk you through some of the key facets and selling points of TalkTalk TV to help you decide whether it's right for you.
+Below, we'll talk you through some of the key selling points of TalkTalk TV to help you decide whether it's right for you.

 TalkTalk TV is available in two options:

-1) Essentials TV.
-This in the entry-level product with a price to match.
+TalkTalk TV.
+This is the entry-level product with a price to match.

-Both Essentials TV and Plus TV include a free YouView box, which lets you pause and rewind live TV and access a trove of pay-as-you-go movies and TV series.
+Both TalkTalk TV and TalkTalk TV Plus include a free YouView box, which lets you pause and rewind live TV and access a trove of pay-as-you-go movies and TV series.

-However, the version of the YouView box you get with Plus TV also functions as a personal video recorder with room to record and store hours and hours of programming.
-This feature is not available on the box that is provided with Essentials TV.
+However, the version of the YouView box you get with TalkTalk TV Plus also functions as a personal video recorder with room to record and store hours and hours of programming.
+This feature is not available on the box that is provided with TalkTalk TV.

 TalkTalk TV does not broadcast its own sports channel.
-But customers can add Sky Sports' suite of channels to their TalkTalk TV package, giving them access to live Premier League games, as well as billboard sports events such as the US Open and The Ashes and exhausive Formula 1 coverage with Sky's dedicated F1 channel.
+But customers can add Sky Sports' suite of channels to their TalkTalk TV package, giving them access to live Premier League games, as well as major sports events such as the US Open and The Ashes, and exhaustive Formula 1 coverage with Sky's dedicated F1 channel.